Open-EO/openeo-aggregator/README.md

 ### Flask dev mode

-To run locally in development mode, with standard flask workflow:
+To run locally in development mode, with standard Flask workflow, for example (also see `./scripts/run-flask-dev.sh`):

     export FLASK_APP=openeo_aggregator.app
     export FLASK_ENV=development
     flask run

-The webapp should be available at https://localhost:5000/openeo/1.0
+The webapp should be available at http://localhost:5000/openeo/1.0

 ### With gunicorn

-To run the app as gunicorn application, with desired options, e.g.:
+To run the app as gunicorn application, with desired options, for example (also see `./scripts/run-gunicorn.sh`):

     gunicorn --workers=2 --threads=2 --bind 0.0.0.0:8080 'openeo_aggregator.app:create_app()'

-The webapp should be available at https://localhost:8080/openeo/1.0
+The webapp should be available at http://localhost:8080/openeo/1.0

 ## Docker image